pomeslab/MultiRainCheck/README.md

 2. Easily add new users by providing their alias and username(s).
 3. Designed for supercomputers with the following resource managers: Torque, BQTools, SunGridEngine, Slurm

+## Recommendations
+1. It helps if you have an auto SSH login setup for all host servers.
+Search online on how to setup auto-logins to servers via SSH.
+2. If you want to run this program continuously in the backgroud on a remote Linux computer (e.g. Raspberry Pi), then I recommend you use a program called "screen" to help you run this program via SSH and leave it on after exiting.

 ## File Descriptions

 ### main.sh